List of people killed during the 2020–23 United States racial unrest

 At least 42 people have been killed in relation to the 2020–2023 United States racial unrest following the murder of George Floyd on May 25, 2020, among other racially based controversies in the following years.
+Notable fatal events include the California Boogaloo murders, shootings in the Capitol Hill Autonomous Zone, the shooting of Garrett Foster, the Kyle Rittenhouse shootings, the shooting of Aaron Jay Danielson and Michael Reinoehl, and Tortuguita shooting.